-Drive-Thru Testing at Southwest Virginia Community Health Systems
+Drive-Thru Testing & Vaccines at Southwest Virginia Community Health Systems

 Southwest Virginia Community Health Systems is offering appointments to community members for Coronavirus (COVID-19) drive-thru testing and Coronavirus (COVID-19) vaccines at Saltville Medical Center, Meadowview Health Clinic, Twin City Medical Center, and Tazewell Community Health Center.